andrwgarciaa/portfolio-1-discontinued/README.md

 New version of portfolio project is expected.

 Repo discontinued due to an error which I can't figure out.
 Website moved to https://github.com/andrwgarciaa/portfolio-1-final
+This repo is being left alive to keep the commits for learning and improving.